bartekrutkowski/ansible-redis/README.md

 Add extra include file paths to this list to include more/localized Redis configuration.

 The redis package name for installation via the system package manager.
-Defaults to `redis-server` on Debian and `redis` on RHEL.
+Defaults to `redis` on RHEL/CentOS, `redis-server` on Debian/Ubuntu and `redis` on FreeBSD.

     redis_package_name: "redis28u"